License GuideSOC 31-9092

 Read more

-Medical assistants need continuing education to renew their license.
-Your state board sets the specific hours required and which topics you must complete (often ethics and state regulations).
-Check your state's licensing board for exact renewal deadlines and course requirements.
+Medical assistants must complete continuing education to renew their licenses.
+Hour requirements differ by state.
+Your state board likely mandates specific topics such as ethics or state regulations.
+Check your state's renewal rules for exact hour counts and approved course types.

 Is This For You